One Day in Orchha – Temples, Forts, and Forgotten Tales

 From Ayodhya to Orchha – A Queen’s Journey of Devotion

+The story behind this temple is just as magical as the place itself.
 Long ago, King Madhukar Shah of Orchha was a devotee of Lord Krishna, while his queen, Ganesh Kumari, deeply worshipped Lord Ram.
 One day, the king playfully challenged her — “If you truly believe in Lord Ram, bring Him from Ayodhya to Orchha.”

 He would travel to Orchha only on foot.